CompareFirst personal loan connection service review

 Once you’re sure you meet CompareFirst’s eligibility requirements, follow these steps to get connected with a lender:

 - Click the Go to Site button on this page.

-- Fill out your loan amount and annual income and select your credit score range before hitting Compare Offers.
+- Enter your desired loan amount, annual income and select your credit score range.
+Click Compare Offers.

 - If you’ve met any of its lenders’ basic requirements, you should receive a message that you’re matched with an invitation to prequalify.
 To get started on the prequalification application, click Get Started.

 - Follow the directions to complete required fields with information like your name, level of education, housing status and Social Security number before submitting your application.